About the course

 500 to 1,000 words

-In writing your statement, explain why you wish to study migration; how your previous academic or professional experience has prepared you for doing so; what are the thematic or geographical areas of interest that you would like to explore in your dissertation; and why you think that the Oxford degree is best suited for enabling you to pursue your academic and/or professional goals.
+In writing your statement, explain why you wish to study migration; how your previous academic or professional experience has prepared you for doing so; what thematic or geographical areas of interest you would like to explore in your dissertation; and why you think that the Oxford degree is best suited for enabling you to pursue your academic and/or professional goals.